-Following Jacey Lucus’s post about how to create a social media strategy for startups, we are going to take a deep dive into content and social distribution, tracking, metrics and goals.
+Following Jacey Lucus’ post about how to create a social media strategy for startups, we are going to take a deep dive into content and social distribution, tracking, metrics and goals.
 There are many ways to plan for your content distribution (some free and some paid), but we’ve compiled and structured a FREE template to help you with your startup social content planning.
 It’s created in Google Sheets, so easy to duplicate to your systems and customize as you see fit.
-The Simply SaaS Content Calendar + Metrics + Goals Template is designed to help entrepreneurs have an easy starting point for planning, populating, and measuring their social media plans.
+The Simple Content Calendar + Metrics + Goals Template is designed to help entrepreneurs have an easy starting point for planning, populating, and measuring their social media plans.
 The template will help you establish monthly goals, and assign content to specific social media channels, and measure the results.

 Any time we think about sharing stories on the blog, in the newsletter, on social, etc., we like to do a pulse check on the content.
 We ask ourselves, is this a quality piece?
 Have we develop a quality content strategy that connects with our audience?
 This is always the first thing to ensure before scheduling and sharing any content.
 Choose quality always.
 You’re brand is important and your customers want to get behind brands that matter.